Fr0sT-Brutal/awesome-pascal/README.md

 * [TCommandLineReader](https://github.com/benibela/rcmdline).
 This unit provides an advanced, platform-independent command line parser for Lazarus and Delphi.
 It checks for allowed options, automatically prints a help with a list of all of them, and - contrary to the parser in the rtl - behaves the same on Windows and Linux.

-* [Big Decimal Math](https://github.com/benibela/bigdecimalmath).
-This unit provides a arbitrary precision BCD float number type.
-It can be used like any numeric type and supports: At least numbers between 10-2147483647 to 102147483647 with 2147483647 decimal digit precision; All standard arithmetic and comparison operators; Rounding functions (floor, ceil, to-even, ..); Some more advanced operations, e.g. power and sqrt.

 * [ICU4PAS](http://www.crossgl.com/icu4pas/index.html).
 Object Pascal, cross platform, Direct Class Wrapper over the mature and widely used set of C/C++ ICU libraries providing Unicode support, software internationalization (i18n) and globalization (g11n), giving applications the same results on all platforms.
 You can use it on Windows with Delphi and FreePascal and on Linux with Kylix and FreePascal.
 // *Hadn't been updated since 2007 but ICU interface probably remains the same...*